fenago/learn-java-12-programming/lab_guide/Lab_5.md

 ![]./images_5/4b59a98e-30bb-44e8-bfc8-43026a7a3c3c.png)

-It is also possible to use a regular expression for extracting the tokens, but this topic is outside the scope of this book.
+It is also possible to use a regular expression for extracting the tokens, but this topic is outside the scope of this course.

 The [Scanner] class has many other methods that make its usage applicable to a variety of sources and required results.
 The